Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 thebatcave.org

-Students learn how important bats are to the ecosystem.
-Kids watch presentations on reptiles and rainforest critters, plus see animals up close.
+New Jersey’s “bat cave” introduces kids to the importance of bats to the ecosystem.
+They’ll watch presentations on reptiles and rainforest critters, plus see other animals front and center.

 YOGI BERRA MUSEUM & LEARNING CENTER